-By analysing these parameters regularly, a resolution professional/other professional can help a company in proactively taking steps to address the root causes of stress, such as adjusting business strategies, improving operational efficiencies, and increasing customer engagement.
+By analysing these parameters regularly, a resolution professional can help a company in proactively taking steps to address the root causes of stress, such as adjusting business strategies, improving operational efficiencies, and increasing customer engagement.

-1.2 Financial Parameters
+II.
+Financial Parameters

 Financial parameters can be helpful in detecting stress in companies at early stages.
 Financial parameters are a set of quantitative metrics that measure a company's financial health and performance.
-By analysing a company's financial statements, Resolution professional/other professionals can calculate various financial ratios that provide insights into the company's profitability, liquidity, debt levels, and other key financial metrics.
+By analysing a company's financial statements, Insolvency professional can calculate various financial ratios that provide insights into the company's profitability, liquidity, debt levels, and other key financial metrics.